pmbibe/PHPUnit/README.md

 # PHPUnit
-You should use Public Key Authentication SSH when deploy Should use composer PHP.
+You should use Public Key Authentication SSH when deploy and should use composer PHP.